Aliases for CITED2 Gene

 GeneCards Summary for CITED2 Gene

 CITED2 (Cbp/P300 Interacting Transactivator With Glu/Asp Rich Carboxy-Terminal Domain 2) is a Protein Coding gene.
 Diseases associated with CITED2 include Atrial Septal Defect 8 and Ventricular Septal Defect 2.
-Among its related pathways are Gene Expression and Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription coactivator activity.
+Among its related pathways are Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription coactivator activity.
 An important paralog of this gene is CITED1.

 UniProtKB/Swiss-Prot Summary for CITED2 Gene

 Transcriptional coactivator of the p300/CBP-mediated transcription complex.
 Acts as a bridge, linking TFAP2 transcription factors and the p300/CBP transcriptional coactivator complex in order to stimulate TFAP2-mediated transcriptional activation.
 Positively regulates TGF-beta signaling through its association with the SMAD/p300/CBP-mediated transcriptional coactivator complex.
 Stimulates the peroxisome proliferator-activated receptors PPARA transcriptional activity.
 Enhances estrogen-dependent transactivation mediated by estrogen receptors.
 Acts also as a transcriptional corepressor; interferes with the binding of the transcription factors HIF1A or STAT2 and the p300/CBP transcriptional coactivator complex.
 Participates in sex determination and early gonad development by stimulating transcription activation of SRY.
 Plays a role in controlling left-right patterning during embryogenesis; potentiates transcriptional activation of NODAL-mediated gene transcription in the left lateral plate mesoderm (LPM).
 Plays an essential role in differentiation of the adrenal cortex from the adrenogonadal primordium (AGP); stimulates WT1-mediated transcription activation thereby up-regulating the nuclear hormone receptor NR5A1 promoter activity.
 Associates with chromatin to the PITX2 P1 promoter region.